spences10/scottspence.com/posts/2020/08/26/wsl-bootstrap-2020/index.md

 sudo chmod 700 .ssh/
 ```

-## VSCode
+## VS Code

-Ok I'm ready to use VSCode, configuring VSCode is another topic in
+Ok I'm ready to use VS Code, configuring VS Code is another topic in
-itself the one thing I want to for Git to work with VSCode is to pick
+itself the one thing I want to for Git to work with VS Code is to pick
-the default shell I want to use with VSCode.
+the default shell I want to use with VS Code.

-On first opening VSCode I'm prompted in install the [Remote WSL]
+On first opening VS Code I'm prompted in install the [Remote WSL]
-extension this will integrate VSCode with my WSL instance.
+extension this will integrate VS Code with my WSL instance.

-I'll pop out the terminal pane in VSCode with the shortcut Ctrl+j (or
+I'll pop out the terminal pane in VS Code with the shortcut Ctrl+j (or
 Ctrl+') then in the top of the panel there's a drop down box with the
 option to 'Select Default Shell', selecting this option gives me the
 list of shells to choose from I'm picking Fish.